Mike Lee: Early life and education

 Lee was born in Mesa, Arizona on June 4, 1971, the son of Janet (née Griffin) and Rex E. Lee, who was solicitor general under President Ronald Reagan.
-Lee's older brother Thomas Rex Lee is a justice of the Utah Supreme Court.
+Lee's older brother Thomas Rex Lee is a former justice of the Utah Supreme Court.

 Lee's family moved to Provo, Utah, one year later, when his father became the founding dean of Brigham Young University's J. Reuben Clark Law School.
 While Lee spent about half of his childhood years in Utah, he spent the other half in McLean, Virginia, a suburb of Washington, D.C.
 His father served first as the assistant U.S. attorney general for the civil division of the U.S. Department of Justice from 1975 to 1976, and then as the solicitor general of the United States from 1981 to 1985.
 Lee is of English, Swiss, and Danish descent.

 After graduating from Timpview High School in 1989, Lee attended Brigham Young University.
-He served as the president of BYUSA, serving together with his father, who was then president of BYU.
+He was elected president of the students' association, BYUSA, while his father was president of the university.
 He graduated in 1994 with a bachelor of arts in political science.
-Lee then attended BYU's J. Reuben Clark Law School, where he was a member of the BYU Law Review and graduated with a juris doctor in 1997.
+Lee then attended BYU's J. Reuben Clark Law School, where he was a member of the BYU Law Review and graduated with a Juris Doctor in 1997.